run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDeploymentNoAvailableReplicas.md

 ## Meaning

-The Run:ai deployment has zero available pods.
+A Run:ai deployment has zero available pods.

 ## Impact

-Run:ai cannot function depending on the deployment.
+Run:ai may not be able to function, depending on the unavailable deployment.

 ## Severity